MicrosoftDocs/architecture-center/docs/cloud-adoption/plan/template.md

 ## Bulk edit the cloud adoption plan

-When the cloud adoption plan project has been deployed, you can use Microsoft Excel to modify it.
+When the plan project has been deployed, you can use Microsoft Excel to modify it.
 It's much easier to create new workloads or assets in the plan by using Excel than by using the Azure DevOps browser experience.

 To prepare your workstation for bulk editing, see [Bulk add or modify work items with Excel](https://docs.microsoft.com/azure/devops/boards/backlogs/office/bulk-add-modify-work-items-excel?view=azure-devops).